yonjeremy/sha256-algorithm/README.md

 This report will describe the SHA-256 program that is able to compute the final hash value of a text file or a string input, its installation method and steps, and how to run the program.

+## How I wrote the program
+1. When the project was given to use, I started off with watching the videos about the SHA algorithm and concept behind SHA256.
+These videos were posted by Dr Ian McLoughlin, to be used as guides in the development of this software.[4]
+2. Next, I started off by programming the Hash computation side of things, first by setting up the bit wise operations, and then the manipulation of the bits.
+3. I then programmed the padding that will be used to add zeroes to the remaining bytes of the last message blocks
+4. Lastly, I combined both programs, and tidied up the code by displaying menu options and setting up different methods of inputs (file input or string input).
+5. I documented all the steps and processes and included them in this report.

 ## Prerequisites
 1. GCC
     - on Unix/Linux from here https://gcc.gnu.org/install/